MicrosoftDocs/azure-devops-docs/docs/work/backlogs/manage-issues-impediments.md

 ---
-title: Manage issues or impediments | Team Services & TFS
+title: Manage issues or impediments | VSTS & TFS
 description: Add work items to track problems, risks, or other issues that may impeded your plans or schedule - Visual Studio Team Services (VSTS) and Team Foundation ms.technology: vs-devops-agile-wit ms.prod: vs-devops-alm